|

 are frequently loaded to maximum capacity.
 It is also used on "86" and

-"88" models which have Safari roofs and/or roofracks or which are used
+"88" models which have roofracks or which are used

 Q. When do you use the four leaf